JohnGoldsmith/dotnetrdf-wiki/UserGuide-Handlers-API.md

 # Sample Usages

-You can see a basic example of using the API on the [[UserGuide/Reading RDF|Reading RDF]] page
+You can see a basic example of using the API on the [[Reading RDF|UserGuide-Reading-RDF]] page

 ## Using the WriteThroughHandler